fosfrancesco/Modeling-Rhythm-Structure/README.md

 # Modeling-Rhythm-Structure
 Code for the SMC 2019 conference.

-The qparselib must be compiled with cmake (see instructions inside the folder).
+The "qparselib" for the tree computation is available in [INRIA repository](https://gitlab.inria.fr/qparse).